 About UNDP in Moldova

-United Nations Development Programme (UNDP) works in some 170 countries and territories, including the Republic of Moldova, helping to achieve the eradication of poverty, and the reduction of inequalities and exclusion.
+United Nations Development Programme (UNDP) works in nearly 170 countries and territories, including the Republic of Moldova, helping to achieve the eradication of poverty, and the reduction of inequalities and exclusion.

 We help countries to develop policies, leadership skills, partnering abilities, institutional capabilities and build resilience in order to sustain development results.